The Indian tax year is from 1 April to 31 March.

-The Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015 (the Black Money Taxation Act) covers all persons who are ROR in India, in accordance with a provision of the Act.
+The Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015 (the Black Money Taxation Act) covers all persons who were ROR in India, in accordance with provision of the Act, either in the tax year to which the income relates or in the tax year in which the undisclosed asset located outside India was acquired.
 Any undisclosed foreign income or assets detected are to be taxed at the rate of 30% under the Black Money Taxation Act.
 Non-disclosure or inaccurate disclosure will attract a penalty of INR 1 million and may attract imprisonment of up to seven years.
-In addition, there is a provision for penalty of 300% of tax and imprisonment of up to ten years in case of wilful attempt to evade taxes on foreign income/assets.
+In addition there is a provision for penalty of 300% of tax and imprisonment of up to 10 years in case of willful attempt to evade taxes on foreign income/ assets.

 Restriction on cash transactions

-Accordingly, no person shall receive an amount of INR 200,000 or more in (i) aggregate from a person in a day, (ii) respect of a single transaction, or (iii) respect of transactions relating to one event or occasion from a person.
-A person will have to transact for amounts above the prescribed limit by way of an account payee cheque or account payee bank draft or use of the electronic clearing system through a bank account.
-The provision shall not apply in case of:
+No person shall receive an amount of INR 0.2 million or more in – (a) aggregate from a person in a day; (b) respect of a single transaction; or (c) respect of transactions relating to one event or occasion from a person.
+A person will have to transact for amounts above the prescribed limit by way of an account payee cheque or account payee bank draft or use of electronic clearing system through a bank account.
+The provision shall not apply in case of –

 Tax audit process

-The tax authority in India is the Income Tax Department.
+Persons carrying on business are required to get their books of account audited for income tax purposes if the business turnover exceeds INR 10 million.
 For individuals opting for the presumptive taxation scheme, one shall not be required to get one’s accounts audited if the total turnover or gross receipts of the relevant previous year does not exceed INR 20 million.
-This is effective from tax year 2017/18 onwards.
-For persons carrying on a profession, crossing the turnover threshold of INR 5 million will attract the requirement to have its books of accounts audited from 1 April 2017.
-The penalty for non-compliance with this audit requirement is INR 150,000, subject to 1% of total turnover/gross receipts.
+This has been effective from tax year 2017/18 onwards.
+For persons carrying on a profession, crossing the turnover threshold of INR 5 million would attract the requirement to have its books of accounts audited from 1 April 2017.
+The penalty for non-compliance with this audit requirement is INR 0.15 million, subject to 1% of total turnover/gross receipts.

-Tax authorities may, at any stage of proceedings, having regard to the nature, complexity, and volume of accounts or doubts on correctness of accounts or other reasons, after taking necessary approval of the Chief Commissioner, direct a taxpayer to get its accounts audited and to furnish the report.
+Tax authorities, at any stage of proceedings, having regard to nature, complexity, and volume of accounts or doubts on correctness of accounts or other reasons, may, after taking necessary approval of the Chief Commissioner, direct a taxpayer to get its accounts audited and to furnish the report.